manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/Mahabharata.md

 #### cilapattikaram
 1. What is the impact of the absense of Kannaki's direct speaking voice in "*The Book of Vanci*" ?
 2. Comment ont heprocess of significance of hte deification of Kannaki as a goddess in the Book of vanci.

+#### OVERALL
-3. Examine hte key features of hte classical sakrti drama with refrence to at least one precribed text.
+1. Examine hte key features of hte classical sakrti drama with refrence to at least one precribed text.
+2. Comment on the theme of Justice in any of the Texts studied by you as part of this course.